scholarkit/apexscholar/README.md

 We are constantly growing to meet the needs of the academic community.
 Here’s what’s on the horizon:

 ### Literature & Citation Management
-- **Reference Syncing:** Native integrations with Zotero, Mendeley, and EndNote APIs.
+- **Reference Syncing:** Native integrations with Mendeley, and EndNote APIs etc.
 - **PDF Workspace:** Upload papers, highlight text, and link annotations directly to your unified knowledge graph.
 - **Scopus Integration:** Adding Scopus to the unified paper explorer.